 Research Projects

-Since 2000 several research projects have been conducted, both in the EU and the USA, with the deliverables being published through the respective websites.
-Member of ATRA have been actively involved in the different studies, with summaries of the publications included below for reference to the work undertaken in the projects.
+Since 2000 several research projects have been conducted, both in the EU and the USA, with the deliverables being published through their respective websites.
+Members of ATRA have been actively involved in the different studies, with summaries of the publications included below for reference to the work undertaken in the projects.

 Year Research Paper Title